cdeterman/Rosalind/README.md

-# '"Rosalind Bioinformatics Solutions"'
+# '"Rosalind Solutions"'

-These are my current solutions to the Rosalind Bioinformatics Problems.
-I am very fond of the BioPython toolset and try to apply it where appropriate.
+These are my current solutions to the Rosalind Problems.
+I am very fond of the Biopython toolset and try to apply it where appropriate.
 As such, implementation of many of these solutions require its' installation.
+I have tried to annotate my code and notify where installations may be necessary.
+I generally work with Python 2.7 however I will work towards Python 3.X functionality.
 I would like to create solutions with other programming languages but primarily these will consist of only python solutions.

 # Bioinformatics Stronghold
-# Currently Solved: 16
+# Currently Solved: 17
 * __Counting DNA Nucleotides__
 	* Language: Python
 * __Transcribing DNA into RNA__